June 26 marks the fifth anniversary of gay marriage being legalized across the entire United States.

 To commemorate this milestone in LGBTQ history, we are taking a look at countries around the world that have officially legalized same-sex marriage.
-Thirty out of 195 countries have passed laws allowing gay marriage, according to the Pew Research Center.
+29 out of 195 countries have passed laws allowing gay marriage, according to the Pew Research Center.

 Below is a timeline for the 29 countries where same-sex marriage is officially legal.
 The year marks when the law was first enacted in that country.